 Technically speaking, synthetic lubricants are naturally slippery due to their uniform molecular structure.
 Synthetic base stock oils are very slippery and flow with minimal friction.
 It has been proven in many tests that synthetic lubricants can improve fuel economy by over 6%.

 A critical strategy to help create a cleaner nation is to reduce the pollutant source.
-By moving away from a 3,000 mile drain interval to a 25,000 mile drain interval, one can see this reduction in the pollutant source of motor oil by more than eight times.
+By moving away from a 3,000-mile drain interval to a 25,000-mile drain interval, one can see this reduction in the pollutant source of motor oil by more than eight times.

 In summary, to answer the question “does my car need synthetic oil?”, the answer is a most definite YES!
 Vehicles require a huge investment.
 To maximize the return on investment, high-performance synthetic oils provide you and your vehicle the best opportunities for getting the maximum performance and life out of your car.

+In the debate of synthetic vs regular oil, synthetics are the clear winner.
 By using quality synthetic oils in your vehicle, you will save on repairs, save on gas, maintain performance, and vastly extend the life of your vehicle.
 Happy motoring!

 For 40 years, Champion Supplies has provided customers with solutions to their cleaning problems through the use of unique high-performance products, the majority of which are made in the USA.
 Our philosophy has always been to custom make, source, and market products of the highest quality that are typically not available in stores.